Comforting reminders for tired parents

-So what do the experts say?
-Do we need to give parents a crash course in education for their children to thrive?
+So do you need a crash course in education for your children to thrive?

 “No,” says Rachel Carey, an occupational therapist and mother of two small boys in South Africa.